mozilla/gecko-dev/browser/components/urlbar/docs/preferences.rst

   This is useful for testing purposes.

-browser.urlbar.speculativeConnect.enabled (boolean, default: true) Speculative connections allow to resolve domains pre-emptively when the user is likely to pick a result from the Address Bar.
+browser.urlbar.speculativeConnect.enabled (boolean, default: true) Speculative connections allow to resolve domains preemptively when the user is likely to pick a result from the Address Bar.
 This allows for faster navigation.